 The reason which makes international students choose the University of Helsinki is the university’s good reputation and the high level of research and teaching.
 Research funding, honours and prizes awarded to our researchers are an indication of the wide-spread esteem among the global scientific community.
 In the International Student Barometer 2014, our international students ranked technology, our learning spaces, and above all, our laboratories to top positions globally.
 The University of Helsinki is committed to provide excellent library and information services to all students and researchers.
 There are modern libraries on all four campuses, the latest being the award-winning City Centre Campus Library.

-Regarding what is likely to be the main goal in your life, studying at the top ranking university gives you numerous opportunities for your professional life.
-The University of Helsinki has an immaculate reputation and education received here is highly valued anywhere.
-It makes sense to study: especially, a degree earned at a reputable institution makes seeking employment much easier.
+No matter what is your main goal in your life, studying at a top ranking university gives you numerous opportunities for your future professional life.
+The University of Helsinki has an immaculate reputation, and a degree earned at a reputable institution makes finding employment much easier.

-Helsinki is a very safe, modern, and green city with half a million friendly folks.
-Everything here is within easy reach and things work here.
-Helsinki is a good place to explore the cool urban culture, surrounding nature and the sea that makes its presence felt everywhere in Helsinki.
-Naturally, Helsinki was recently nominated as the The Best Cities to Live in (#3)! by Metropoly 2016 Rankings.
-In addition to being the capital city of Finland, Helsinki has a reputation of being a vibrant city for students.
+Helsinki is a very safe, modern, well-organised, and green city with half a million people.
+It's compact with both the cool urban culture and the surrounding nature and sea within easy reach.
+No wonder the city was nominated as the The Best Cities to Live in (#3)! by Metropoly 2016 Rankings.
+In addition to being the capital of Finland, Helsinki has a reputation of being a vibrant city for students.
 With several higher education institutions in the Helsinki area and 60 000 university students, it is well set up to cater to the needs of students from all walks of life.
-A wide range of international study programmes welcome new students to Helsinki from all over the world.
+A wide range of international study programmes attracts new students to Helsinki from all over the world.
 Explore and be inspired!